timb-machine-mirrors/claesmnyberg-netfuzz/ReadMe.md

 ### --[ 2.1 - Fuzzbridge VM

 ```
-Filename: fuzzbridge.ova
+Filename: Fuzzbridge.ova
 Username: root
 Password: netfuzz
 Hostname: fuzzbridge
 ```

 This is a FreeBSD 10.3 i386 machine running the netfuzz kernel module along with the corresponding userland tools.
-The manuals are installed and are also available as PDF files in the man directory.
+The manuals are installed but are also available as PDF files in the man directory of this repo.
 The machine can be downloaded from the VMs directory.

 There are three network interfaces configured: